rjonnal/ciao3/README.md

 # CIAO: community-inspired adaptive optics
 Python tools for controlling, simulating, and characterizing adaptive optics (AO) systems

-# Setup and installation
+## Quick start--running the simulator session

-## Prerequisites for minimal installation
+### Prerequisites for minimal installation

 These are the prerequisites for installing a version of the software which allows it to be run in simulation mode.

 1. Install [emacs](https://www.gnu.org/software/emacs/), [Notepad++](https://notepad-plus-plus.org/download), or another editor.
 2. Install [Git](https://git-scm.com/download/)
 3. Install [Anaconda for Python 3.X+](https://www.anaconda.com/download#downloads)
 4. If you're using Windows, install the [Visual C++ compiler for Python](https://wiki.python.org/moin/WindowsCompilers).
 Make sure you get the right version for your Anaconda Python install.
-In Linux, gcc will be invoked instead; it's probably already installed on your system, but you can verify that it is with ```gcc --version```.
+In Linux/Mac, gcc will be invoked instead; it's probably already installed on your system, but you can verify that it is with ```gcc --version```.
 5. If necessary, create a directory where your Python libraries will reside, and add that directory to the environment variable `PYTHONPATH`.
-Clone this repository into that directory: `git clone https://github.com/rjonnal/ciao3`.
+6. Clone this repository into the directory specified by `PYTHONPATH` by navigating to that directory in a terminal and typing: `git clone https://github.com/rjonnal/ciao3`.
 In our lab we use the locations `C:\code` (Windows) and `/home/USER/code` (Linux) as a rule.
+7. If `git clone` doesn't work, you can download CIAO as a [zip file](https://github.com/rjonnal/ciao3/archive/refs/heads/main.zip) instead, but you should really try to get `git` to work.

+### Anaconda prompt

+Anaconda comes with a terminal emulator called "Anaconda prompt", which permits you to call any system commands (i.e. commands availalbe using the built-in Windows prompt) as well as Anaconda-specific commands (e.g., ```conda```) without having to modify your system path.
+In Windows it is the simplest way to interact with CIAO.
+It is assumed that you have basic familiarity with the command-line interface (CLI) of your operating system.
+Thus, specific syntax for copying files or folders or executing commands is omitted from this guide, in favor of platform-neutral descriptive instructions.

+If you are using Windows, it is highly recommended that you install common Linux/Mac CLI tools using `conda install m2-base`.
+The Windows versions of these CLI tools are bizarre and inconvenient.

+### Installation of required Python libraries

+The instructions below contain minimal instructions for getting started with a CIAO simulation session.
+If you are new to Anaconda or Miniconda, please read [this introduction](https://docs.conda.io/projects/conda/en/23.3.x/user-guide/getting-started.html).

+1. Create a `ciao` virtual environment in Anaconda.
+At the conda terminal, type: `conda create --name ciao3 python=3.12`.
+We are installing version 3.12 because it's the last version of Python tested against.
+CIAO will probably run on newer versions of Python too.

+2. Activate the `ciao3` environment: `conda activate ciao3`.
+You will have to activate this environment any time you want to run CIAO or its components.

+3. Verify Python version in the `ciao3` environment: `python --version`.

+4. CIAO depends on the following conda packages:
+    ```
+	matplotlib
+	numpy
+	scipy
+	psutil
+	cython
+	pandas
+    ```
+5. These can be installed with separate calls to `conda install PACKAGE`, or using the supplied environment YAML file: from `ciao3/` issue: `conda env create -f ciao3_environment.yml`.
+The latter will read the YAML file at from the `ciao3/` folder and install the required packages.

+### Compiling the centroiding algorithm

+As of now, the only real-time algorithm that is substantially slower in pure Python than compiled C is the background-estimation and center-of-mass calculation.
+Almost everything in CIAO could be written in Python using the Numpy library, with adequate performance for typical AO loops (20-30 Hz).
+However, in the interest of speeding things up, the costliest operation--centroiding the spots in the Shack-Hartmann image--has been moved down into a C-extension written using Cython[Cython](https://cython.readthedocs.io/en/latest/).

+Cython is a superset of Python with some additional features including, most importantly, static typing.
+After Cython programs are written, they are compiled into machine code.
+The compiled machine code programs have extensions `.so` (for 'shared object', in Linux) and `.pyd` (in Windows, similar to a DLL file).
+Both are dynamically linked libraries, i.e., libraries whose functions are called by other programs, as opposed to libraries whose functions are compiled into other programs.
+To the Python programmer, an `.so` or `.pyd` file behaves just like a `.py` file; you can import it, import from it, etc.

+In a perfect world, installation of a C compiler such as gcc or Visual C++ compiler combined with installation of cython via conda (as described above) will just make Cython work correctly.

+To compile the Cython code, navigate to the ```ciao3/components/centroid_cython``` folder and issue the following command: `python setup.py build_ext --inplace`.

+You may see some warnings (e.g. about deprecation of Numpy features), but shouldn't see any errors.
+After that, copy the new `.so` or `.pyd` file into the `ciao3/components/` folder and rename it `centroid.so` or `centroid.pyd`.

+The `bash` programs `rebuild.sh` and `cleanup.sh` can be used on Linux systems.
+Windows users can look at these simple scripts to see what they do.
+Just remember that on Windows the compiled linked library has the extension `.pyd`, and this must be renamed/moved to `ciao3/components/centroid.pyd`.

+### Copying the template session folder and running the UI

+Next, navigate to `ciao3/` and copy/rename the `session_template_simulator_256`, creating a local version `local_session_simulator_256`.
+In Linux: `cp -rvf session_template_simulator_256 local_session_simulator_256`.

+Then, navigate to the local session folder: `cd local_session_simulator_256`.

+Then, run the simulator UI: `python ui_ciao.py`.

 ## Sessions